 17 Ice On A Volcano

 What’s not to like?
-Big band dynamics give way to a clinging to vanity and image story, of keeping up appearances, fuelled with frustration and dispair in a hot/cold world, a clever mesh of styles play out here, with a 60s swing meeting modern poptones head on with added soulful inflections, the beefy brass swells add an off-kilter angular cherry on the cake!
+Big band dynamics give way to a clinging to vanity and image story, of keeping up appearances, fuelled with frustration and despair in a hot/cold world, a clever mesh of styles play out here, with a 60s swing meeting modern pop tones head-on with added soulful inflections, the beefy brass swells add an off-kilter angular cherry on the cake!
 Toppermost!

 18 Malicious Love

 A spikey end of romance snarl with a twisted backdrop, positive anger darting into the menacing throbbing rolling bass yet with a craftily blended Northern Soul type uplift, metrocentric hisses through slightly grinding teeth set this stomp heading to the dark river’s edge.

 The Piano shuffles inside a few Country slides into a circular mantra of repetition and dismay at being stuck in the endless rut!
 Steep learning curves unleash deep drifting backing vocals that hide the breakdowns and changes.
 Vic manages to stand firm and win out the day!
 This could easily have been the final whistle?

 Sheer Northern Soul Style with a stirring string section lift offset with a clever fuzzy guitar and a nod to Motown with whoops and builds, this is a peachy classic of a tune, a triumph of will power and biting back!